lsdtolerancecalculator/lsdtolerancecalculator.github.io/README.md

 # lsdtolerancecalculator.github.io

+Harm Reduction focused project.

 ##LSD Tolerance Calculator

-This calculator was made as an excercise, based on the code used in tolerancecalculator.paperplane.io/
+The calculator was made as an excercise, based on the code used in tolerancecalculator.paperplane.io/